kobsio/kobs/docs/plugins/jaeger.md

 | service | string | The service for which the selected metrics should be displayed. | Yes |
 | spanKinds | string | A list of span kinds for which the selected metrics should be displayed.
 By default it includes all span kinds: `unspecified`, `internal`, `server`, `client`, `producer` and `consumer`. | No |

-## Notification Options

-!!! note
-    The Jaeger plugin can not be used to get a list of notifications.

 ## Usage

 ```yaml